 PrEP stands for Pre-Exposure Prophylaxis.
 It means taking medicine before being exposed to something to prevent yourself from getting a disease or condition.
 In the context of HIV and women, this means that HIV-negative women take HIV drugs to reduce their risk of acquiring HIV if they are exposed to the virus.
 This can be especially helpful when HIV-negative women whose male partners are living with HIV want to get pregnant.
 Research has shown that PrEP is a promising tool for women to prevent HIV without their partners' cooperation.
 For more information on PrEP, please see our fact sheet on PrEP for Women.

 PEP stands for Post-Exposure Prophylaxis.
 It refers to taking HIV drugs for about a month immediately after possible exposure to HIV (e.g., needle-stick, sexual assault, unprotected sex).
 For PEP to be effective, it must be taken as soon as possible after exposure to HIV – within the first 72 hours if possible.

-Research continues to show that treatment as prevention can be a real game-changer in changing the course of the HIV pandemic.
-A recent study showed that, in serodifferent heterosexual couples, taking PrEP as a 'bridge' – the uninfected partner takes PrEP while the partner living with HIV takes the first six months of antiretroviral treatment – produced a 96 percent reduction in the spread of HIV.
-Treatment as prevention is important because it can not only positively affect the health and well-being of those living with HIV, but also serve to protect those who are uninfected.
+Researchers continue to examine the promise of treatment as prevention as a real game-changer to affect the course of the HIV pandemic.
+A recent study showed that, in serodifferent heterosexual couples, taking PrEP as a 'bridge' – the HIV-negative partner takes PrEP while the partner living with HIV takes the first six months of antiretroviral treatment – reduced HIV transmissions by 96 percent.
+Another study found that an undetectable viral load in the partner living with HIV makes it impossible to transmit the virus to their HIV-negative partner.
+Treatment as prevention is important because it not only can positively affect the health and well-being of those living with HIV, but also serve to protect those who are not living with HIV.